highlight/highlight/README.md

 ## Features

-### Session Replay: Understand how users interact with your web app and WHY errors are happening.
+### Session Replay: Understand why bugs happen by analyzing how users interact with your web app.

 -   **Dom-based High-fidelity Replay**: Replay every interaction and dom change that happened in a given browser session (powered by https://github.com/rrweb-io/rrweb)
 -   **Outgoing Network Requests**: See all the network requests (and their contents) in a given session to reproduce the data that was sent/received by your frontend -> [docs](https://www.highlight.io/docs/session-replay/recording-network-requests-and-responses)